forcedotcom/git2gus/README.md

 - Create .env file with github variables
   - NOTE: Some variable names are slightly different than the github guide, see example below.
   - NOTE: it's easier to just copy your github app's PEM file to the repo root named `private-key.pem`.
 If you want to set an env variable instead of copying the .pem file then you must use the name `PRIVATE_KEY` (instead of `GITHUB_PRIVATE_KEY` as the github instructions say) and you have to manually insert `\n` line characters between each line.
+- Add variables specific to your Salesforce instance
+  - To use with GUS, Salesforce's internal instance, use the User Story Recort Type ID `0129000000006gDAAQ`, the Bug Record Type ID `012T00000004MUHIA2`, and the Work Item Base URL `https://gus.lightning.force.com/lightning/r/ADM_Work__c/`
+  - To develop outside of GUS, get your Record Type IDs from the Object Manager and copy the base URL from your Agile Accelerator, it should resemble the one included in the example.

 You're .env should look something like: